 (v) Why does the Brahmaputra in its Tibetan part have less silt, despite a longer course?

 In Tibet, the river carries a smaller volume of water and less silt, as it is a cold and dry area.
 In India, it passes through a region of high rainfall.
 Hence, the river carries a large volume of water and a considerable amount of silt.

-(vi) Which two Peninsular rivers flow through trough?
+(vi) Which two Peninsular rivers flow through a trough?

-Narmada and Tapi are the two Peninsular rivers that flow through the trough.
+Narmada and Tapi are the two Peninsular rivers that flow through a trough.

 (vii) State some economic benefits of rivers and lakes.